 Unequal access to education is still one of the most significant issues with the education sector.
 According to NCES, in 2017, 2.1 million Americans aged 16-24 years either didn’t enroll in schools or didn’t earn a high school credential.

-High costs, especially for higher education, and the consequent unaffordability for many is one of the most pertinent reasons for high dropout number.
+High costs, especially for higher education, and the consequent unaffordability for many is one of the most pertinent reasons for the high dropout number.
 It not only hampers the learners’ performance but also compels them to discontinue formal education and move either into vocational courses or into low-skilled employment opportunities.
 (Source: Stanford)

 Standardized Courses and Low Learners’ Engagement